sirech/homepage2/src/pages/articles/2020-10-25-book-review-never-split-the-difference/index.md

   - Book Review
   - Negotiation
 draft: false
-description: "Being properly prepared for a negotation is a skill that is useful in many situations.
+description: "Being properly prepared for a negotiation is a skill that is useful in many situations.
 Software development is about humans, after all"
 image: ./images/cover.jpg

 ---